-I am currently a 3rd year elementary education (K-5) student at the University of Regina.
+I am currently a 4th year elementary education (K-5) student at the University of Regina.
 Prior to this, I have completed the two-year early childhood education diploma program (Level 3 ECE) through Saskatchewan Polytechnic in 2017.
 With that, I have gained loads of hands-on experience, such as working with toddlers and preschool-aged children in daycare settings, as well as working with students ages 5 to 13 with diverse abilities, primarily students with low-functioning autism, in a school setting.
 In my experience at the U of R, I have had the opportunity to shadow in a grade 2 classroom for ECS 100 and volunteer with the Language Instruction for Newcomers to Canada (LINC) program and Astonished! on campus.
-In addition, I am currently doing my pre-internship in a grade 3/4 classroom.
+I have also briefly interned in a grade 3/4 classroom in my 3rd year.
 Through these experiences, I had the chance to learn how to care for, teach, and interact with individuals of varying cultures, ages, and abilities.

 Outside of school, some of my interests include baking, cake decorating, painting, doodling – anything that involves creativity – as well as travelling, and spending time with my friends, family, and pet rabbit, Sven.